10 Day Summer Self Drive Tour of the Complete Ring Road of Iceland with Waterfalls & Black Sands

 After some exploring of your choice, drive further East towards Akureyri, where you will spend the night.

-The route itself will take you through small fishing towns and villages, such as Dalvik, Olafsfjordur and Siglufjordur.
+The route itself will take you through small fishing towns and villages, such as Dalvik, Olafsfjordur, and Siglufjordur.
 From Dalvik, you can take a ferry to Hrisey island.
 The boat departs to this flat, green, uninhabited island several times throughout the day.
-The spectacular coastline known as Troll Peninsula is also home to Kerlingfjöll (mount Kerling), which stands tall at the height of 1538m.
+The spectacular coastline known as Troll Peninsula is also home to Kerlingfjöll (mount Kerling), which stands tall at 5046 ft (1538 m).

-Upon reaching Akureyri, many travellers quench their thirst for adventure by taking a whale watching tour from the Oddeyrarbót floating pier, in the town.
+Upon reaching Akureyri, many travelers quench their thirst for adventure by taking a whale-watching tour from the Oddeyrarbót floating pier in the town.
 You might prefer to relax and unwind in Iceland‘s very first beer spa.
 Taste the local beers and relax in the warm, live beer yeast, which is believed to have good effects on skin health and vitality.

 Today is a day to enjoy all that the North of Iceland has to offer.
 You have plenty of options for what to do during the day.
-Set off in an Eastern direction towards the powerful Godafoss waterfall; boasting a twelve-metre fall with a grand width of thirty metres.
+Set off eastward to the powerful Godafoss waterfall, boasting a 39 ft (12 m) fall with a grand width of 98 ft (30 m).

 From here, drive North towards Husavik, a town with just over two thousand inhabitants.
 This small town has also gained a reputation as the whale watching capital of Europe.
 From here, we recommend taking a whale watching tour as it is the best place in Iceland to spot a sighting of one of these incredible creatures.
 You can choose between traditional and rib boat whale watching tours.

 From Husavik, you can choose to visit Geosea Geothermal Baths.
 Marvel at the beauty of Skjálfandi bay from within the comfortable warmth of the geothermally heated water.
-With a restaurant on-site and a terrace that opens in the summer months, this makes the perfect rest stop for busy travellers.
+With a restaurant on-site and a terrace that opens in the summer months, Geosea makes the perfect rest stop for busy travelers.

 Return south to the Myvatn area.
-Lake Myvatn boasts incredible bright colours, with blue and green hues.
-On its Southern side sit a row of bizarre and spectacular pseudocraters which are collectively called Skutustaðagigar.
+Lake Myvatn boasts incredible bright colors, with blue and green hues.
+On its Southern side sit a row of bizarre and spectacular pseudocraters, which are collectively called Skutustaðagigar.
 These were formed during gas explosions and are now a protected conservation area.

 Visit Myvatn nature baths to enjoy a relaxing end to a busy day.
 Again, geothermally heated, these nature baths have a swim-up bar and a variety of pools with different temperatures to suit your comfort levels.